thoughtbot/flutie/README.md

     rake flutie:install

-The installer will copy the Flutie stylesheets into public/stylesheets/sass/flutie
+The installer will copy the Flutie stylesheets sass into public/stylesheets/sass/flutie, and a static flutie.css into public/stylesheets/ in your app.

 Once Flutie is installed, with your application running (not in production environment) you can browse to /styleguides.
 This will present you with many standard markup elements that are present in a Rails application, in your default application layout.